What you need to know about student representation on quality-related committees, and support that is available.

-Effective student representation is a vital part of the University’s quality assurance and teaching and learning enhancement processes.
+Effective student representation is a vital part of the University’s quality assurance and learning and teaching enhancement processes.

-The School of Education communicates with its class representatives via email and expects class representatives to communicate with those they represent timeously and effectively.
+The School of Economics communicates with its class representatives via email and meetings (usually towards the end of the semester).

 Further information about student representatives, including a role description, a list of class representatives, and advice on how academic staff can offer support, is available from the Edinburgh University Students' Association (EUSA) website.

-In the absence of your Director of Studies, the Student Support Officer (SSO) is able to sign up students for courses and to direct them to other appropriate personnel or agencies.
-The SSO is also responsible for the receipt of all medical and other documentation relating to special circumstances considerations, see:
+In the absence of your Personal Tutor, the Student Support Officers (SSO) are able to sign up students for courses and to direct them to other appropriate personnel or agencies.

 The SSOs are also responsible for the receipt of all medical and other documentation relating to special circumstances considerations.

 There are several societies associated with the School of Economics.

 The University has a policy on academic and pastoral support which is available to download from the Academic Services website.